RagtimeGal/blog/content/Short Stories/On the Topic of Everything.md

 ---
-title: On the Topic of Everything
+title: "On the Topic of Everything"
 enableToc: true
 tags:
  - story